wur-bioinformatics/introduction-to-bioinformatics/week1.md

 A descriptive abstract explains what these proteins are and what their function is.
 A set of GO terms is also provided, which describe the characteristics of the proteins matched by the entry.

-You can get the InterPro annotation for a protein by running a new sequence search ({numref}`interpro-search`), or by by looking up its UniProt Accession ({numref}`interpro-browse`).
+You can get the InterPro annotation for a protein by running a new sequence search ({numref}`interpro-search`), or by by looking up its UniProt accession ({numref}`interpro-browse`).

 :::{figure} images/Week1/interpro-search.png
 :alt: Searching interpro
 :width: 100%
 :name: interpro-search

-Search fields on the InterPro home page, showing text search field (A) and the sequence search (B) options, including ‘Advanced options’, where you can limit your search to those member databases or sequence features of interest.
-Selecting the browse tab in the top menu (C) allows access to a browse search, (e.g., search for member database signature, InterPro entry type), see also {numref}`interpro-browse`.
-You can also search for a particular domain architecture (D).
+Search fields on the InterPro home page, showing text search field (A) and the sequence search (B) options, including ‘Advanced options’, where you can limit your search to member databases or sequence features of interest.
+Selecting the browse tab in the top menu \(C) allows access to a browse search, (e.g., search for member database signature, InterPro entry type), see also {numref}`interpro-browse`.
+You can also search for a particular domain architecture (D) {cite}`interpro_2022`.
 :::

 :::{figure} images/Week1/interpro-browse.png